WaniKani/WanaKana/README.md

 // Returns false if string contains characters outside of the kana family, otherwise true if Hiragana and/or Katakana. wanakana.isKana(string);

-//Returns false if string contains mixed characters, otherwise true if Katakana. wanakana.isKatakana(string);
+// Returns false if string contains mixed characters, otherwise true if Katakana. wanakana.isKatakana(string);

 // Convert Katakana or Romaji to Hiragana.